Understanding how to use the federal tax tables will make it easier for you to calculate the tax you owe.

 Step 3: Determine your income bracket

-Locate the tax table in the most recent version of IRS Publication 17.
+Locate the tax table in IRS Publication 17 for the tax year you are filing.
 Find the income bracket that contains your taxable income in the left hand column of the table.
 For example, if you have $33,460, you would use the income bracket ranging from $33,450 to $33,500.

 Step 4: Identify your tax filing status

 Find your tax filing status in the top row of the table.
 Each filing status has a different column so be sure you use the one for your filing status or you will get the wrong amount of taxes due.

 Step 5: Find the amount of tax you owe